ashwinath/operator-rest-server/README.md

 Server that is used to power the operator software.

+## Functionality
+Please refer to [Operator Batch](https://github.com/ashwinath/operator-batch) for the full functionality set and [Operator Front End](https://github.com/ashwinath/operator-front-end) for the UI.

 ## API
 * `/news/sources` gives the news sources available.
 * `/news/{source}` gives the top news for the news source.